sstur/drift/+todo-readme.txt

 Quirks:
-  req.body('a') can return undefined req.query('a') always returns string, like headers() and cookies() req.query, req.headers, req.cookies and req.body[form-field, multipart-field] will concatenate dups
+  req.body('a') can return undefined req.query('a') always returns string, as does headers() and cookies() req.query, req.headers, req.cookies and req.body[form-field, multipart-field] will concatenate dups
-    multipart-file will emit dups but save first to req.body unlike request, response.headers, cookies can return undefined You can specify model.insert({created_at: date}) and updated_at updated_at will default to created_at or present date
+    req.body[multipart-file] will emit dups but keep only first unlike request, response.headers/cookies can return undefined You can specify model.insert({created_at: date}) and updated_at updated_at will default to created_at or present date